AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 - [Recursive types for free!](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt)
 - [The Algebra of Algebraic Data Types (Youtube)](https://www.youtube.com/watch?v=YScIPA8RbVE)

-Our new representation has about 78.9 bits of information, while the sub-strings have about 54.9 bits.
+Our new representation has about 90.49 bits of information, while the sub-strings have about 62.63 bits.
 We can compress our larger string to
 ```
 λ0 . λ1 .
   (λ f . λ x . f (f x))
   (λ f . λ x . f (f (f x)))
   (λ x .
 0 (1 x))
-  (λ x . x)
 ```
-which has about 57.27 bits of information, less even than what BDM states the Turing machine representation should have.
+which has about 59.858 bits of information, nearly what BDM states the Turing machine representation should have.
 And the lambda calculus has to represent every tree-like datatype!
 What's the Turing machine representation doing with all that space below 57 bits if it can't even fit 9 repetitions of `01`?
-As far as I can tell, the two 12 digit substrings can't be compressed any further, but my point from before still stands; both strings have similar amounts of algorithmic information.
+My point from before still stands; both strings have similar amounts of algorithmic information.
 It's suspicious that BDM would say otherwise.

 ...